A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 How are affordability and minimum value determined?

-In 2023, an employer’s policy is considered affordable if the employee’s portion of the premiums is less than 9.12% of their 2023 household income (this will decrease to 8.39% in 2024).
-Household income is Modified Adjusted Gross Income as defined by the ACA.
+In 2024, an employer’s policy is considered affordable if the employee’s portion of the premiums is less than 8.39% of their 2024 household income.1 Household income is Modified Adjusted Gross Income as defined by the ACA.

 This calculation used to apply only to the cost of the employee’s coverage, but the affordability determination was then applied to the entire family, even if the cost to cover the whole family was well above the affordability threshold.
-That’s no longer the case as of 2023, due to regulations that fixed the “family glitch.”
+That’s no longer the case, due to regulations that fixed the “family glitch” starting in 2023.
 So it’s possible that the employee’s coverage could be considered affordable but family coverage is not.
 In that case, the family members could potentially be eligible for a subsidy in the Marketplace.

 Your coverage is deemed to provide “minimum value” if it pays for at least 60% of covered benefits for the average population (ie, is comparable to a Bronze plan in the individual or small group market) and provides “substantial” coverage for inpatient and physician care.

 The employer-sponsored insurance offered at most large companies fits these definitions of providing “minimum value” and being “affordable.”
-Even prior to 2014, the vast majority of large companies already provided comprehensive health insurance, often covering most of the ten essential benefits that the ACA now requires of individual and small-group plans (large-group plans are not required to provide coverage for essential health benefits, but most do).
+Even before 2014, the vast majority of large companies already provided comprehensive health insurance, often covering most of the ten essential benefits that the ACA now requires of individual and small-group plans (self-insured and large-group plans are not required to provide coverage for essential health benefits, but most do).

 How does household income factor into whether the family qualifies for a subsidy?

-Even if your employer’s coverage isn’t considered affordable (unlikely for the employee, but more likely for family members), subsidy eligibility in the Marketplace will also depend on your household income.
-In order to qualify for a subsidy, the cost of the second-lowest-cost Silver plan in the Marketplace would have to be more than a certain percentage of your household income.
+Even if your employer’s coverage isn’t considered affordable (unlikely for the employee, but somewhat more likely for family members), subsidy eligibility in the Marketplace will also depend on your household income.
+To qualify for a subsidy, the cost of the second-lowest-cost Silver plan in the Marketplace would have to be more than a certain percentage of your household income.

 There’s normally an income limit equal to 400% of the federal poverty level, above which Marketplace subsidies are not available.
 But the American Rescue Plan and Inflation Reduction Act have eliminated that income cap through 2025.
-Households that are otherwise eligible for a premium subsidy can get one regardless of income, if the benchmark plan would cost more than 8.5% of the household’s income.
+Households that are otherwise eligible for a premium subsidy can get one regardless of income, if the benchmark plan (second-lowest-cost Silver plan) premium would cost more than 8.5% of the household’s income.

 Should my family members have different health plans?